 Active Violence Training Sessions: Active Violence Training Sessions are interactive presentation for faculty/staff.
 These sessions involve watching videos regarding how to stay safe during active shooter/violent offender incidents.
-Participants are also informed of the University's emergency response procedures and are challenged to think critically about how they might implement those procedures in their particular work spaces.
+Participants are also informed of the University's emergency response procedures and are challenged to think critically about how they might implement those procedures in their workspaces.